Costa Concordia disaster: Parbuckling

-The operation to right the ship and free it from the rocks began on 16 September 2013, but started late due to bad weather.
+The operation to right the ship and free it from the rocks began on 16 September 2013 but was delayed by bad weather.
 Once the ship had been rotated slightly past a critical angle of 24° from its resting position, valves on the sponsons were opened to allow seawater to flood into them and the increasing weight of the water in the sponsons completed the rolling of the ship to the upright position at an accelerated pace, without further need of the strand jacks and cables.
 The ship was returned to a fully upright position in the early hours of 17 September 2013, shortly before 3:00 a.m.
 CET.
 As of 16 September 2013 the salvage operation had cost over €600 million ($800 million).
 The final cost of the salvage came to be $1.2 billion.

 Images of righting of Costa Concordia

 Refloating and removal

 Following the conclusion of the righting operation, the ship was kept on the platform while further inspections were made and the starboard sponsons attached.
 On 10 October 2013 a $30 million option was taken with Dockwise for the use of the world's largest semi-submersible heavy lift vessel, Dockwise Vanguard, to transport Costa Concordia as an alternative to conventional towing, but ultimately the Concordia was indeed refloated and towed to Genoa in July 2014.

 In December 2013, invitations were issued by Costa to 12 companies to tender for the dismantling of Costa Concordia, in France, Italy, Norway, Turkey and the UK.
 On 30 June 2014 the Italian Government endorsed Costa's decision to have the vessel dismantled at Genoa by Italian companies Saipem, Mariotti and San Giorgio.

 On 1 February 2014 a Spanish diver working on the Costa Concordia wreck died after cutting his leg on a sheet of metal.
 He was brought to the surface alive by a fellow diver, but later died.
 This was the only death to occur during the Costa Concordia salvage operation.

 On 14 July 2014 salvage operators re-floated Costa Concordia off its submerged platform and towed the ship laterally a short distance from the coast.
 On 23 July 2014, Costa Concordia began its final journey to the Port of Genoa.